asciborek/fxplayer/README.md

 FxPlayer is my music player written for fun.
-Currently it handles only with mp3 files.
+Currently it supports mp3, mp4 and wav files.

 ## How to build the application
 In order to build the application you need JDK 16, and